 Your passion is like a hobby.
 You’ll want to work on it all the time.
 You will think about it constantly.
 People stuck in a 9-to-5 mentality are not going to understand.
 The clock-punching mentality is too strong within their paradigms.
 Be ready for them to challenge you.

 Some people say they want to sit on the beach for the rest of their lives.
-Some want to avoid having to work a grind.
+Others want to avoid having to work a grind.
 Not me, I just want to be free!
 What do you want?

 Invest in Your Education and Success